-Step Impact level Process Timeframe

-1 Decision at At the initial stage, the Village Water 2-3 working

-subproject level Committee listens to the Applicant and days

-proposes acceptable solutions.
-If, the

-Applicant is not satisfied with the decision of

-the WC, he or she shall file a complaint in

-writing with the local Grievance Commission.

-2 Decision at the Upon receipt of a written request from the 14 working days

-aiyl okmotu Applicant, the AO Commission at the local

-level level will analyze the request and prepare a

-package of documents.
-The decision of a

-majority of the Commission members shall be

-considered final and the final MoM shall be

-signed.
-The decision shall be made within 14

-working days with sending the conclusion of

-the commission's decision to the Applicant.
-If the Applicant is not satisfied with the decision

-of the Commission, he/she shall submit an

-appeal in writing to the Central Level

-Commission with the opinion and supporting

-documents received at the local level.

-3 Central level Upon receipt of a written appeal from the 14 working days

-solution Applicant, the Commission at the central level i i wonang dayo

-will review and prepare the appeal package.

-The formal hearing shall be held on a date

-agreed upon by the Commissioners.
-Members

-of the Commission will contact the Applicant

-by telephone and organize a visit to the

-Applicant's community to verify an objective

-assessment of the facts and verify their

-accuracy if necessary.

-Within 14 working days of the filing of the

-appeal, the Commission shall make a decision

-and sign the final minutes for further

-submission to the Applicant.
+Step Impact level Process Timeframe 3tep Decision at subproject level At the initial stage, the Village Water Committee listens to the Applicant and proposes acceptable solutions.
+If, the Applicant is not satisfied with the decision of the WC, he or she shall file a complaint in writing with the local Grievance Commission. days 2 Decision at the aiyl okmotu level Upon receipt of a written request from the Applicant, the AO Commission at the local level will analyze the request and prepare a package of documents.
+The decision of a majority of the Commission members shall be considered final and the final MoM shall be signed.
+The decision shall be made within 14 working days with sending the conclusion of the commission's decision to the Applicant.
+If the Applicant is not satisfied with the decision of the Commission, he/she shall submit an appeal in writing to the Central Level Commission with the opinion and supporting documents received at the local level.
+14 working days 3 Central level solution Upon receipt of a written appeal from the Applicant, the Commission at the central level will review and prepare the appeal package.
+The formal hearing shall be held on a date agreed upon by the Commissioners.
+Members of the Commission will contact the Applicant by telephone and organize a visit to the Applicant's community to verify an objective assessment of the facts and verify their accuracy if necessary.
+Within 14 working days of the filing of the appeal, the Commission shall make a decision and sign the final minutes for further submission to the Applicant.
+14 working days

-The following communication channels have been established in the DDWSWP PIU through which residents/beneficiaries of the subprojects can send appeals at different stages of Project implementation:
+The following communication channels have been established in the PIU through which residents/beneficiaries of the subprojects can send appeals at different stages of Project implementation:

 - by mail Bishkek, Baytik Baatyr str.
-34. - by phone 0312 54-45-75 - WhatsApp is an instant text messaging system for mobile devices with voice and video support the GRM numbers are + 996 555 544 575 μ +996 707 544 575; - verbal or written communications received during on-site working meetings and by Project field specialists in the subprojects; - incoming correspondence on purpose to the DDWSWP PIU reception desk; - incoming e-mail correspondence PIU@tunuksuu.kg - journals of registrations of citizens' appeals.
+34. - by phone 0312 54-54-55 - WhatsApp is an instant text messaging system for mobile devices with voice and video support - the GRM numbers are + 996 555 544 575 и +996 707 544 575; - verbal or written communications received during on-site working meetings and by Project field specialists in the subprojects; - incoming correspondence on purpose to the DDWSWP PIU reception desk; - incoming e-mail correspondence office@tunuksuu.kg - journals of registrations of citizens' appeals.